Measuring Transport

 Transportation Performance Indicators

-Performance indicators are practical ways to measure progress toward objectives (Evaluation).
+Performance Indicators are practical ways to Evaluate progress toward objectives.
 Per capita travel statistics, traffic counts, Level-of-Service (LOS) ratings, cost per mile, and customer satisfaction survey results are examples of performance indicators used for transport planning.

 In most cases, no single indicator is adequate, so a set of indicators that reflect various objectives and perspectives are used.
 Which indicators are selected and how they are weighted and presented implicitly defines the value placed on different objectives.
 For example, if a community values nonmotorized transport it is important to include suitable indicators of pedestrian and cycling conditions in transportation planning.